paulfioravanti/steno-dictionaries/dictionaries/code.md

 snippets.
 I code with [Vim][], and hence use [Ultisnips][] for all my snippets.
 You find all the Ultisnips snippets I use in [my dotfiles][].

+If you want to see an example of coding with steno in action, check out the following videos I have made:

+- [Rails 7: The Steno Demo][]

 <!-- vim-markdown-toc GFM -->

 * [Code](#code)